Plea-Justice/plea-justice.github.io/Qualtrics.md

 `Qualtrics Survey → Simulation #1 → Qualtrics Survey → Simulation #2 → Qualtrics Survey`

-Here we will demonstrate the first case and assume a single Qualtrics survey which participants will come back to multiple times.
+Here we will demonstrate both cases.
+The first one described is the single simulation case and following is the dual simulation case.

 1. TOC
 {: toc}